I Am Turning 65, When Can I Enroll In Medicare?

 Most individuals can enroll into Original Medicare upon turning 65.
-Individuals are given part A of Medicare for free if they have worked long enough to receive 40 credits, while Part B of Medicare costs $148.50 (2021) each month.
-While enrollment into Part A is automatic, those that are not claiming social security benefits at or prior to 65 must proactively enroll in Medicare part B through the Social Security Administration.
+Part A is generally free, while Part B has a standard monthly premium of $170.10 as of 2022.
+While enrollment into Part A is automatic, those that are not claiming social security benefits at or prior to 65 must proactively enroll in Medicare Part B through the Social Security Administration.
 This can be done online at ssa.gov, or in person at any Social Security Office.
-The Medicare initial enrollment period for part B usually begins about 3 months prior to, the month of, and three months after turning 65.
+The Medicare Initial Enrollment Period (IEP) for Part B usually begins about 3 months prior to, the month of, and three months after turning 65.
 If you are already claiming Social Security benefits, you will be automatically in enrolled into Medicare Part B.

 Get Your Medicare Questions Answered